Developing the Next Generation of Nonprofit Leaders

 Colorado nonprofits gain access to qualified and committed newcomers

-CC students gain meaningful and impactful work experience
+CC students gain impactful, real-world experience

 Applicants are evaluated first by alumni with nonprofit experience